 GitHub's own MCP server (github.com/github/github-mcp-server) provides file-level access to repos — reading files, searching code, managing issues and PRs.
 It requires Docker to run locally and connects to GitHub's API directly.

-AppHandoff's MCP server is different: it's a hosted service (no Docker), it scans repos to extract architecture metadata (not just files), it detects mismatches between frontend and backend, and it streams ticket updates in realtime via SSE.
-You can use both together — GitHub's server for file operations, AppHandoff for architecture context.
-See the full comparison on the GitHub MCP page (/github-mcp).
+AppHandoff's MCP server is different: it's a hosted service (no Docker), it carries coordination state (tickets, roles, contracts — not just files), and it streams ticket updates in realtime via SSE.
+You can use both together — GitHub's server for file operations, AppHandoff for coordination context.
+See the full comparison on the GitHub MCP page.

 Troubleshooting

 Connection refused: Ensure the URL in mcp.json is exactly https://api.apphandoff.com/api/mcp-bot with no trailing slash.
-Check that your API key is valid in the portal settings.
+Authentication errors usually mean a stale OAuth token — reconnect the server so Cursor re-runs the browser sign-in.

 Tools not appearing: Restart Cursor after creating mcp.json.
 Cursor reads the MCP config on startup.
 If you edited the file while Cursor was running, a restart picks up the changes.